silentdance/ram/intl.en-US/RAM Role Management/Change the trusted entity of a RAM role.md

 This topic describes how to change the trusted entity of a RAM role to a specific Alibaba Cloud account, Alibaba Cloud service, or identity provider \(IdP\).
 You can change the trusted entity of a RAM role by modifying the policy attached to the RAM role.

+**Note:** When creating a RAM role, you can specify an Alibaba Cloud account, Alibaba Cloud service, or identity provider \(IdP\) for the trusted entity of the RAM role.
+In most cases, you do not need to change the trusted entity after creating a RAM role.
+If you have to change the trusted entity, you can use either of the following methods.
+After you change the trusted entity, we recommend that you test whether the RAM role works properly.

 ## Change the trusted entity of a RAM role to a specific Alibaba Cloud account {#section_2gb_zs1_4g9 .section}

 You can check the trusted entity of a RAM role by viewing the policy.
 If the `Principal` element contains the `RAM` field, the trusted entity is an **Alibaba Cloud account**.
 The role can be assumed by RAM users under the trusted account.